Apply for a house of multiple occupation licence (HMO)

 - you need a heat alarm in the kitchen

-- you will also need smoke detection inside individual bedrooms.
+- you'll also need smoke detection inside individual bedrooms.
 Smoke detection inside individual bedrooms can be powered by long-life batteries.
 It can be interlinked to all other bedroom detectors wirelessly

 Battery powered detectors must be: